THE BUSINESS OF MIGRATION

 THE BUSINESS OF MIGRATION IN HISTORICAL CONTEXT

-At the transatlantic heart of the globalizing economy of a century ago, the business of migration between Europe and the United States played a leading role in shaping the greatest and most diverse transoceanic relocation of all time.
+At the transatlantic heart of the globalizing economy of the early 20th century, the business of migration between Europe and the United States carried out the greatest and most diverse transoceanic relocation of all time.
 Migration travel was the core business of the multi-million dollar coal-powered transatlantic steamships, which, during the era of Lusitania and Titanic, brought the immigrant ancestors of over one-third of today’s Americans to immigration entry points such as Ellis Island.
 U.S. policy during the peak immigration prior to World War I focused on migration processes rather than migration outcomes, and, in contrast to those of more recent years, was a policy that “worked”.